-A CHFA-approved analyst who is completely unaffiliated with the developer and/ or owner of the proposed project, and has no financial interest in the proposed project must prepare the market study.
-Prior to commencing a market study for the proposed project, the market analyst must notify CHFA by contacting kdillinger@ chfainfo.com or 303.297.7361 of the intent to undertake a market study and must follow the format and content requirements contained in the Market Study Guide (see Appendix A).
-Once the analyst has contacted CHFA, the market analyst must download the Market Study Comparison Chart, Unit and Project Amenities Chart, and the Walk Score Chart located on CHFA's website at http://www.chfainfo.com/arh/lihtc/Pages/market-study.aspx.
+The market study for the proposed project must be prepared by a CHFA-approved analyst who is completely unaffiliated with the developer and/or owner of the proposed project, and has no financial interest in the proposed project.
+Prior to commencing a market study for the proposed project, the market analyst must notify CHFA by contacting kdillinger@chfainfo.com or 303.297.7361 of the intent to undertake a market study and must follow the format and content requirements contained in the Market Study Guide (see Appendix A).
+Once the analyst has contacted CHFA, the market analyst must download and complete the Walk Score Chart located at www.chfainfo.com/arh/lihtc/Pages/market-study.aspx.

-These charts are in Microsoft Word format and are to be completed separately from the market study (this does not eliminate any market study guide requirements) and submitted to CHFA via the secure file delivery site at the time of application submission.
+This chart is in Microsoft Word format and is to be completed separately from the market study (this does not eliminate any market study guide requirements) and submitted to CHFA via the secure file delivery site at the time of application submission.
 Failure to comply with market study requirements will result in a denial of the study and the application.
 Submit one hard copy and one PDF version via email.

 The market study must match the submitted application regarding income targeting, unit mix, unit sizes, and rents.
-Changes made to the application with regard to income targeting, unit mix, unit sizes and/or rents as a result of market study recommendations or other factors must be accompanied by changes to the market study so that both documents match.
+Changes made to the application regarding income targeting, unit mix, unit sizes, and/or rents as a result of market study recommendations or other factors must be accompanied by changes to the market study so that both documents match.

-Market studies are not required for acquisition/rehabilitation applications for existing projects that are and will remain 100 percent LIHTC or 100 percent Section 8-restricted with no changes to the unit AMI mix.
+Market studies are not required for acquisition/rehabilitation applications for existing projects that are and will remain 100-percent LIHTC or have 100-percent project-based subsidies (e.g. Section 8, Rural Development, etc.).
 Historic occupancy and demographic reports for the previous two years must be provided.
-A rent comparability study is required for the Section 8.